tedydet/Slimcoin/doc/README_linux_static_2025.md

 - miniUPnPc 1.6

 No system-wide library installations are required.
-The resulting binary can run on most modern Linux servers without additional packages.
+The resulting binary can run on most modern Linux systems without additional packages.
+However, it requires gcc-12. gcc-14 is not supported at the moment.

 ## Requirements